ObeyMeee/shop-front/README.md

 ## Development server

+1. Run `npm install --force --legacy-peer-deps` to download dependencies
-Run `npm start` or `ng serve --ssl=true --ssl-key=./ssl-localhost/localhost.key --ssl-cert=./ssl-localhost/localhost.crt` for a dev server.
+2. Run `npm start` or `ng serve --ssl=true --ssl-key=./ssl-localhost/localhost.key --ssl-cert=./ssl-localhost/localhost.crt` for a dev server.
 Navigate to `https://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.